Fladderman/distributed-systems-dragon-arena/DragonArena/unified_impl_v1/README.md

 # Features
 ## Consistency:
 	quite strong consistency
-	players can never get an incorrect state (only stale) clients do not make any predictions* (no dead-reckoning)* servers do not permit clients until they are certain they are up-to-date servers wait for each other before proceeding
+	players can hardly ever get an incorrect state (only stale) clients do not make any predictions* (no dead-reckoning)* servers do not permit clients until they are certain they are up-to-date servers wait for each other before proceeding
 	= servers hash their game state every n ticks, share small prefix of hash. if there is inconsistency, servers take over the game state that generated largest hash prefix (to implement).
-FOR CORNER CASES TO BE DISCUSSED

 ## Replication & Fault-tolerance:
 	if every server but one crashes, the game can continue